 The process behind receiving emails using POP3 and IMAP is quite simple:

-- When your email client connects to the email server using POP3, new messages are downloaded to your device and often deleted from the server.
+- When your email client connects to the mail server using POP3, new messages are downloaded to your device and often deleted from the server.

-- With IMAP, on the other hand, messages remain on the server and are 'mirrored' to your device, giving you access to your emails regardless of the device you are using.
+- With IMAP, on the other hand, messages remain on the server and are 'mirrored' to your device, so you always have access to your emails, regardless of the device you are using.

 Exchange: An integrated solution for email and more

 Exchange, developed by Microsoft, offers more than just email.
-It is a powerful email management tool that also integrates calendars, contacts and tasks.
-It is known for its high compatibility with Outlook and offers functionalities that go beyond standard email protocols.
+It's a powerful email management tool that also integrates calendars, contacts, and tasks.
+It's known for its high compatibility with Outlook and offers features beyond standard email protocols.

 - Exchange syncs not only emails, but also your calendar and contacts across all your devices.

-- It supports advanced features like shared mailboxes, categories and even custom mail flows.
+- It supports advanced features such as shared mailboxes, categories, and even custom mail flows.

 What are the advantages of Exchange over POP3 and IMAP?